anyone2/IndigoPlugin-Voice-Monkey/README.md

     dogs_barking = 'https://dl.dropboxusercontent.com/s/dqk73c2cduxjg6k/one_dog_barking_audacity.mp3?dl=1'
     voice_monkey.play_audio(audioFileUrl=dogs_barking, deviceId=651183378)

     say_this = ('I am not sure why you would want to talk over dogs barking. <break time="5s"/>But you could if you really wanted to but again, I am not really sure why you would do this.<break time="7s"/>')

     dogs_barking = 'https://dl.dropboxusercontent.com/s/dqk73c2cduxjg6k/one_dog_barking_audacity.mp3?dl=1'
     voice_monkey.play_background_audio(
             text=say_this, audioFileUrl=dogs_barking, deviceId=651183378)

-    voice_monkey.yes_or_no(question=ask_this,
+    ask_this 'Is this plugin working out for you?' voice_monkey.yes_or_no(question=ask_this,
                            executeWhenYes=800994550,
                            executeWhenNo=None,
                            deviceId=651183378)

-    voice_monkey.speak(text='It is working extremely well.', deviceId=651183378)
+    voice_monkey.speak(text='Yes, it is working extremely well.', deviceId=651183378)

 ## "One more thing..."

-The plugin also works with alexa_remote_control, which gives it even greater control over Amazon Alexa devices.
+The plugin also works with **alexa_remote_control**, which gives it even greater control over Amazon Alexa devices.

 For more information and installation instructions see the following page:

 [https://github.com/thorsten-gehrig/alexa-remote-control](https://github.com/thorsten-gehrig/alexa-remote-control)

-The configuration and installation of alexa_remote_control is optional, the Voice Monkey API skills mentioned above, will all work without installing it.
+The configuration and installation of alexa_remote_control is **optional**, the Voice Monkey skill discussed above, will work without installing it.

 ## Supported Features: (with alexa_remote_control installed)